Carlosdpd/SmartContractExample/README.md

 # SmartContractExample

-This git serves as an example to set an smart contract
+This git serves as an example to set an smart contract on the Ethereum Network